willstepp/writings/hunger/hunger.md

 Where are we going?

-To see the Chief of War.
+To see the chief of war.
 He knows you have returned and has demanded to speak to you.

 Mika followed them without resistence.
 He wanted to understand what was going on.
 They led him by torchlight through the empty pathways of the village.
 Now from the lights in the windows he saw faces looking out.
 Now he was beginning to understand.